vehicle-lang/vehicle/CONTRIBUTING.md

 ##### The preferred version of GHC

-The preferred version of GHC is currently _GHC 9.4.4_, which is There is one _preferred_ version of GHC which we recommend you use, and which is required to build the Python bindings.
-That version is currently _GHC 9.4.4_.
+The preferred version of GHC is currently _GHC 9.4.4_, which is the version of GHC we recommend you use, and which is required to build the Python bindings.

 #### Building